Hoshi-Cyber/Noski_real_estate/src/content/resources/short-term-rental-compliance-guide.md

 ---
-title: "Short‑Term Rental Compliance Guide"
+title: "Short-Term Rental Compliance Guide (Kenya)"
-description: "Regulations for hosting short stays; licensing, taxes, etc."
-category: "Legal & Regulatory Guides"
+description: "Permits, taxes, zoning and platform rules landlords must meet for Airbnb/holiday lets."
+section: guides
 pubDate: 2025-08-06
+imagesFolder: /images/resources/guides/short-term-rental-compliance-guide
+heroImage: /images/resources/guides/short-term-rental-compliance-guide/cover.webp
 download: "/docs/resources/short-term-rental-compliance-guide.pdf"
 ---

-Short‑stay rentals like Airbnb have grown rapidly, but hosts must comply with local laws.
-This guide summarises licensing requirements, zoning restrictions and tax obligations for short‑term rentals in Kenya.
-We discuss when you need a business permit, how to register with county authorities and how to collect and remit taxes such as the hotel levy.

-The guide also touches on safety and insurance considerations, emphasising the importance of adequate liability cover and adherence to health and safety standards.
-By understanding the legal framework, hosts can avoid fines and build sustainable, profitable hospitality businesses.
+Short-term rentals can be profitable—but only when they’re compliant.
+This guide outlines typical county permits and licensing, tax registration and filing basics, safety/insurance requirements, and the house rules you should formalize before you host.

+You’ll also learn how platform policies (e.g., identity checks, guest verification, cancellations) interact with Kenyan tenancy and consumer laws, plus a pre-listing checklist to reduce disputes and protect your property.
+Use the included templates to standardize cleaning, check-in/out, and incident reporting.